Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 .

 And it’s built to last for an outdoor space, thanks to the top planks sitting on top of support planks!
-I found this design to last much longer than the previous designs.
+I found this design the best choice that lasts much longer than the previous designs.

 Where to find garden stencils